 - R-Collection has some of my favourite sweater options as well, another Finnish brand that is my go-to for high-quality garments with a great price to value ratio; however keep in mind that good fabrics are always a bit more pricey.
 I’ve been wearing mine now for the third year and if well taken care of they will last for much longer.

 Adding on to my fabric rant here.
 It took me years to really wear beanies, hats and scarves because I never had found the right ones.
 A big, cosy warm woollen scarf can also be a poncho or a blanket in a cold office, and a fun beanie can bring so much joy to your life.
 Whenever it gets cold, I launch mushroom season with my big, chunky beanies and I love it.
 Find what works for you, what you like and what is comfy.
 Invest in one good scarf, one hat you like and a pair of gloves that fit you well and it will change the way you go about winter.
 You will feel so much more confident and happy if you’re outside and you’re not cold.
-That makes winter and darkness so much more bearable to begin with.
+That makes the darkness in Finnish winter so much more bearable to begin with.

 - My favourites are these headbands from Kaiko, it’s cashmere and just so soft.
 I like it a lot on days where I want to wear my hair up in a bun, because I can still wear it with that, and since it’s so wide on the back it still keeps the majority of my head warm.